kobotoolbox/kobo-transfer/README.md

 ## Limitations

-- Although submissions will not be duplicated across multiple runs of the script, if the submissions contain attachment files, they are duplicated.
+- Although submissions will not be duplicated across multiple runs of the script, if the submissions contain attachment files, the files are duplicated on the server.
 - The script does not check if the source and destination projects are identical and will transfer submission data regardless.